Sembach Kaserne: 66th Tactical Reconnaissance Wing

-As 1957 progressed USAFE HQ decided to reorganizes its tactical reconnaissance assets.
+As 1957 progressed, USAFE HQ decided to reorganizes its tactical reconnaissance assets.
 Both the 66th TRW and the 10th Tactical Reconnaissance Wing at Spangdahlem Air Base were flying dissimilar types of aircraft: the RF-84F and the RB-66.
 This was counterproductive not only in terms of operational efficiency, but also in terms of maintenance and supply.

-On 6 December 1957 HQ, USAFE transferred the 19th and 30th TRS and their RB-66s to the 10th TRW.
-In return the 32d and 38th TFS at Phalsbourg AB, France were transferred from the 10th TRW which made the 66th TRW a four-squadron RF-84 wing.
+On 6 December 1957, USAFE HQ transferred the 19th and 30th TRS and their RB-66s to the 10th TRW.
+In return, the 32d and 38th TFS at Phalsbourg AB, France were transferred from the 10th TRW which made the 66th TRW a four-squadron RF-84 wing.
 However, due to space restrictions at Sembach, the 32d and 38th would remain in France, as a separate detachment of the 66th.

 In January 1958, it was announced that the 66th TRW would transition to the RF-101 Voodoo.
 In addition, the poor flying weather of the German winter was causing an excessive amount of operational delays due to the inclement weather.
 The 66th was directed to utilise Nouasseur AB, Morocco to its limits in detachments of USAFE aircraft.

-At Nouasseur all training missions were accomplished as required.
+At Nouasseur, all training missions were accomplished as required.
 The very favourable North African weather provided the ideal environment in which new pilots could be transitioned on to the squadron aircraft in the minimum of time.
 In addition, the 66th TRW used Nouasseur to transition all its pilots onto the RF-101C aircraft.

-In July 1958, the 66th TRW, was transferred from Sembach to Laon Air Base, France.
-This move was in accordance with USAFEs plan to realign the posture of various bases in anticipation of the 66th's pending aircraft conversion to the RF-101.
+In July 1958, the 66th TRW was transferred from Sembach to Laon Air Base, France.
+This move was in accordance with USAFE's plan to realign the posture of various bases in anticipation of the 66th's pending aircraft conversion to the RF-101.

 Another reason for the move to France was the unsuitability of Sembach's runway, which was barely adequate for the RF-84, but absolutely unsuitable for the higher performance RF-101 aircraft.